About shoes for children

-• Every time a child takes a step, the foot slides about 0.5 cm forward inside the shoe.
-That means 1 cm space for growth.
+- every time a child takes a step, the foot slides about 0.5 cm forward inside the shoe, thus 1 cm space for growth.

-• When buying the child's first pair of shoes or shoes for very slim children's feet, we recommend 1 cm allowance for growth - that is 0.5 cm to glide and 0.5 cm to grow in.
+- when buying a child's first pair of shoes or shoes for very slim children's feet, we recommend 1 cm allowance for growth - 0.5 cm to glide and 0.5 cm to grow in.

-It is only when your child has begun to walk or taken the first steps, that their feet and its muscles are completely developed.
-For this reason, it is important to ensure that the shoes have a good support around the ankle – shoes that have a higher shaft are great prewalkers.
+It is only when a child has taken their first steps or has begun to walk that the bones and muscles have completely developed.
+For this reason, it is important to ensure the shoes have good support around the ankle (our first step shoes that have a higher shaft are great for pre-walkers.)

-In the majority of our prewalker shoes, the insole can be taken out.
-To make sure that the shoes have a good fit, we recommend that you always try them on your child's feet.
-We also recommend that you buy shoes that have a 1cm margin for the feet to grow.
-The shoes should neither be too tight, neither should they be too big, as it can have long-term consequences in terms of the feet's development.
-If the shoes are too big, they can affect your child's capacity to play, as they might be constantly tripping and falling.
+The majority of our first step shoes have removable insoles.
+To ensure a good fit, we always recommend that you try them on your child's feet.
+We also recommend that you buy shoes that have 1cm for growth.
+The shoes should neither be too tight nor too big, as it can have long-term consequences in terms of the foot's development.
+If the shoes are too big, it can affect the child's capacity to play where they risk tripping and falling.

-Choose shoes where you can adjust their width and volume – either with velcro or laces – as this will ensure their correct support and comfort, without affecting the capacity for movement.
-A solid heel cap is important as it ensures that the shoe sits closely to your child's ankle.
+Choose shoes that you can adjust the width and volume, either with velcro or laces, as this will ensure proper support and comfort without affecting the capacity for movement.
+A solid heel cap is important because it provides a firm fit to the ankle.
 As your child's walking skills are still unstable, the shoes should provide them with good support.
-The outsole should be soft and flexible, as this will allow for the walking to feel as natural as possible.
-We recommend that you look for shoes made of natural leather as this allows for the feet to breathe.
+The outer sole should be soft and flexible to allow the walking to feel as natural as possible.
+We recommend looking for shoes made from natural leather as it provides breathability and comfort.

-Home shoes are a must-have in your children's nursery or kindergarten.
+Slippers shoes are a must-have in your children's nursery or kindergarten.
 Here, it is important that your child has different shoes to change between, both for the good well-being of the feet, as well as the shoes.
-As they are used for a long part of the day, it is crucial that the feet are allowed to breathe.
-Home shoes made of leather and natural materials will ensure that your child has healthy feet.
+Slippers are a must-have in your children's nursery or kindergarten.
+It is important a child has different shoes for different purposes.
+As they are used for a long part of the day, it is crucial that the feet are able to breathe.
+Our slippers made of leather and natural materials that ensures healthy feet.

 Winter rubber boots

-All of Bisgaard's winter rubber boots have a lining made of 100% wool, and thermal isolation on the insole, which ensures that your children's feet will be warm throughout the cold winter days.
+All of Bisgaard's winter rubber boots have 100% wool lining and thermal isolation on the insole, which ensures warmth throughout cold winter days.
 A winter rubber boot should also have some volume.
 Remember: a winter rubber boot is not a replacement for the comfortable and functional winter boots in leather, with wool lining – they are just a supplement for the wet winter days.

 Size guide for children's shoes

-When measuring a child's foot, it is important to measure both feet, as there can be a difference between the left and the right foot.
+When measuring a child's foot, it is important to measure both feet, as the left and the right foot can differentiate.
 Your child should be standing up, with the weight well divided between the two legs, and with the feet on the ground: place their heel against a wall, and set a book (or something similar) perpendicular to their longest toe.
 Measure their feet in cm, from the heel to the biggest toe, and check our size guide for every single one of our products, to see which size is more appropriate according to their feet's measurements.